 I successfully landed venture capital for Palo Alto Software in 2000, and then bought out our investors in 2002.
 They and I remain friends.
-I was a consultant to Apple Computer as business plan expert steadily for 14 years of repeat business, doing (among other things) 14 years of annual plans for Apple Latin America, Apple Pacific, and Apple Japan.
-Apple Latin America grew from $2 million to $37 million annual sales while I was doing its annual business plans, and Apple Japan grew from $187 million to $1.5 billion in annual sales while I was doing its planning (not that my planning was responsible, but at least it didn’t screw things up).
+I was a consultant to Apple Computer as business plan expert steadily for 14 years of repeat business.
+That included doing (among other things) 14 years of annual plans for Apple Latin America, Apple Pacific, and Apple Japan.
+Apple Latin America grew from $2 million to $37 million annual sales while I was doing its annual business plans.
+Apple Japan grew from $187 million to $1.5 billion in annual sales while I was doing its planning (not that my planning was responsible, but at least it didn’t screw things up).

 I taught Starting a Business at the University of Oregon for 11 years.
 I do a SCORE (Service Corps of Retired Executives) workshop on business planning every quarter; and I am now a guest teacher with two Small Business Development Centers.

 I like writing.
 It reminds me of my first career as a journalist.
 I was night editor for UPI in Mexico City for three years, and McGraw-Hill World News correspondent for Mexico for five years.
-I wrote regularly for Business Week and other McGraw-Hill publications, and occasionally for Financial Times and others.
+During those years I wrote regularly for Business Week and other McGraw-Hill publications, and occasionally for Financial Times and others.
 I even wrote some published fiction — not counting market research — but it wasn’t very good.
-I’ve been blogging since 2007, on my main blog Planning Startups Stories and also on bplans.com, Amex Open, Small Business Trends, Huffington Post, and others.
+I’ve been blogging since 2007, on my main blog Planning Startups Stories.
+And also on bplans.com, Amex Open, Small Business Trends, Huffington Post, and others.